 What are Tax-free Childcare and Childcare Vouchers?

 Tax-free Childcare allows parents to pre-purchase childcare by paying money into an internet account, which the government then tops up with £2 for every £8 spent.
 Parents can use the money to pay for childcare such as nurseries, after school clubs, childminders and 'approved' nannies.
+It is also possible to pay HMRC through the account.
 The old employer-provided Childcare Voucher scheme pre-dated Tax-free Childcare and closed to new entrants in April 2018.

 'Approved' or 'registered' nannies